How To Hold a Football When Running With 5 Points Of Pressure

 how to hold a football palm pressure

-The palm should close on the football, so weight is evenly distributed between the left and right sides of the hand.
+The palm should close on the football so that the weight is evenly distributed between the left and right sides of the hand.
 The running back must get a feel for the football, as a poor palm grip will result in sloppy transitions from quarterback to running back.

 The ball must have a snug fit on the palm, as mentioned with the fingertips.
 Fingertip and palm strength work hand in hand by securing the football on contact.